jethrocarr/howalarming/README.md

     ./alert_email.py

     # For Google Compute Messaging alerting (to companion Android/iOS app)
+    # Note that this is a python wrapper for the Java app.
     ./alert_gcm.py

     # For Plivo alerting (text to speech global voice calling)